COVESA/ccs-components/statestorage/README.md

 1. Based on an SQLite database
 2. Based on a Redis database

-The following method signatures are meant to "inspire" the implementations to become allow for simple exchange between them(here expressed in Go syntax):<br>
+The following method signatures are meant to "inspire" the implementations to allow for simple exchange between them(here expressed in Go syntax):<br>

 func GetDataPoint(path string) (val string, ts string)<br>
-func SetDataPoint(path string, val string, ts string) int<br>
+func SetDataPoint(path string, val string, ts string) string<br>

 The GetDataPoint method takes a VSS path as input, and returns the value and timestamp of that datapoint.<br>
-The SetDataPoint method takes a VSS path, and the associated value and timestamp as input, and returns an integer status.<br>
+The SetDataPoint method takes a VSS path, and the associated value and timestamp as input, and returns a status value.<br>

-The fact that those methods shall be able to access either the desired or current datapoint must be resolved by the respective the implementations.<br>
+The fact that those methods shall be able to access either the desired or current datapoint must be resolved by the respective implementations.<br>

 The state storage implementations typically also requires an initialisation request at system startup, a method signature for this is likely to differ significantly between implementations, so there is no common proposal shown here,